Save 10% on 2027 Holidays* and 15% on Selected 2026 Departures. For a limited time only. T&Cs apply.

 Summary

 Islay represents the southern extreme of the Inner Hebrides.
 Once the ancient home of the Lord of the Isles, who ruled the Hebrides from two islets on Loch Finlaggan, Islay has always been popular with archaeologists and historians.
 Today the island is perhaps better known for its distinctive malt whiskies, its sandy beaches and its diverse birdlife.
-While we are here we visit the Bowmore Distillery, the oldest distillery on the island, and Loch Gruinart RSPB Nature Reserve where hopefully we have the opportunity to see many bird species.
+While we are here we visit the Ardnahoe Distillery, the newest distillery on the island, and Loch Gruinart RSPB Nature Reserve where we have the opportunity to hopefully see many bird species.

 To the north-east is Islay’s neighbour Jura, an untamed and rather mysterious island with just 200 human inhabitants, dominated by the “Paps of Jura”.
 The northern end of the island was home to George Orwell, where he wrote his masterpiece “1984”.